 - Nail biting

-Treatment should focus on the cause, specific symptoms, and patient's age.
+Treatment should focus on the cause, specific symptoms, and the person's age.

-The environment should be changed so that it is safer for patients who cause injury to themselves.
+The environment should be changed so that it is safer for people who may injure themselves.

 Behavioral techniques and psychotherapy may be helpful.